paddysplace/paddysblog-v3/_drafts/and-when-you-re-up.md

 ---
 feature_image: https://picsum.photos/1400/600?grayscale&blur=2
-title: And When You're Up...
+title: When You're An Introvert At The Gym
 categories: running
 date: 2021-08-18 01:00